The tools I use

 Arc

 A more powerful replacement for Chrome.
-I’ve also been trying out Zen as I do prefer Firefox.
+I’ve also been trying out Helium too.

 Sanity